-In other words, kick off your migration planning by analyzing your current usage and determining which applications are worth reallocating and which function best on-premise.
+In other words, kick your migration planning off by analyzing your current usage and determining which applications are worth reallocating and which function best on-premises.
 It’s just as crucial to decide what you’re not going to do as what you are.

 This giddy, impulsive rush to the cloud is something that Lior Cohen, Senior Director of Product and Solutions for Cloud Security at Fortinet, has seen businesses fall foul of again and again.

 “Typically, cloud migrations fail as customers rush into moving multiple applications into the cloud without addressing the key differences between the existing infrastructure and the cloud,” says Cohen.